splatte/gradle-android-appiconoverlay/README.md

 ## Credits
-Based on the [IconOverlaying](https://github.com/krzysztofzablocki/IconOverlaying) project by Krzysztof Zabłocki, which implements a similar feature for iOS builds.
+Idea based on the [IconOverlaying](https://github.com/krzysztofzablocki/IconOverlaying) project by Krzysztof Zabłocki, which implements a similar feature for iOS builds.